intel/neural-speed/README.md

 # Neural Speed

 Neural Speed is an innovative library designed to support the efficient inference of large language models (LLMs) on Intel platforms through the state-of-the-art (SOTA) low-bit quantization powered by [Intel Neural Compressor](https://github.com/intel/neural-compressor).
-The work is inspired by [llama.cpp](https://github.com/ggerganov/llama.cpp) and further optimized for Intel platforms with our innovations [NeurIPS' 2023](https://arxiv.org/abs/2311.00502).
+The work is inspired by [llama.cpp](https://github.com/ggerganov/llama.cpp) and further optimized for Intel platforms with our innovations in [NeurIPS' 2023](https://arxiv.org/abs/2311.00502)

 ## Key Features
 - Highly optimized low-precision kernels on CPUs with ISAs (AMX, VNNI, AVX512F, AVX_VNNI and AVX2).
 See [details](neural_speed/core/README.md)